bevyengine/bevy/CODE_OF_CONDUCT.md

 * Baiting: Provoking users on topics that are high tension, especially on matters close to the subject being trolled.
 * Active manipulation: The troll aims to "rile up" the people around them, presenting those others as irrational, and position themself as a more rational party to be taken more seriously than those they have actively discredited.

 Trolling is a narrow but well-trodden subset of general manipulation and harassment.
-Not all harassment and manipulation is trolling, and this does not aim to be a full subset of kinds of harassment and manipulation that need to be moderated.
+Not all harassment and manipulation is trolling, and this explanatory section does not aim to list all modes of trolling, or be a full subset of kinds of harassment and manipulation that need to be moderated.
 See also: DARVO.

 ## Moderation